29 things you didn't know you could do in America's national parks

 Go whitewater rafting in Arizona or Montana

-If an adrenaline fix is what you're after, whitewater rafting is for you.
-Eschew the hiking trails and viewing platforms at Arizona's Grand Canyon National Park for a river rapids adventure.
-From the water, you not only get a thrill but also appreciate the enormity of this huge canyon.
+If an adrenaline fix is what you're after, whitewater rafting is the perfect source.
+Eschew the hiking trails and viewing platforms of Arizona's Grand Canyon National Park for a river rapids adventure, providing thrills as well as a viewpoint from which to appreciate the enormity of the canyon.
 Or, bump over rocks and down small waterfalls in Glacier National Park's Flathead River in Montana.
 It's one of the coldest rivers in the country but the gorgeous views of surrounding mountains are worth the risk of falling in.

 See a critically endangered bird in California

-California condors, which have the widest wingspan of any bird in North America (up to 10 feet), were declared officially extinct in 1987.
-However, a recovery program in Pinnacles National Park is ensuring these impressive beasts climb their way back from extinction and eventually thrive throughout the area.
-There are now 86 wild condors which can be seen circling in the skies in Pinnacles.
-You can help the conservation efforts by reporting sightings – any information on the whereabouts of the condors is useful to the team of trackers.
+California condors, which have the widest wingspan of any bird in North America (up to 10 feet), were declared extinct in the wild in 1987.
+However, a release programme in Pinnacles National Park helped the majestic animals climb back from the brink, and will hopefully help them thrive again throughout the area in the future.
+There are now at least 86 wild condors which can be seen circling the skies in Pinnacles.
+You can help the conservation efforts by reporting sightings – any information on the whereabouts of the condors is useful for the tracking team.

 See a military fort in Florida

 National parks aren't all about nature.
 In Florida's Dry Tortugas National Park, you'll find an enormous, historic military barracks.
-Fort Jefferson may have never seen any action at its high brick walls – it's said there are 16 million bricks making up this behemoth fort – but it was still home to 2,000 people during the 1860s.
-Living conditions within the fort were less than ideal, with disease rife throughout.
+Fort Jefferson may have never seen any action at its high brick walls – it's said there are 16 million bricks making up this behemoth – but it was still home to 2,000 people during the 1860s.
+Living conditions within the fort were less than ideal, and disease ran rife.
 You'll hear tales of the people who lived and died there on a guided tour.

 Play golf in California

 Golf probably isn't the first sport you'd think to try in a US National Park.
-Hiking, mountain biking or even rock climbing might seem more common activities.
-But inside Yosemite National Park, the Wawona Golf Course is a stunning place to play a round or two.
+Hiking, mountain biking or even rock climbing might seem more appropriate, but inside Yosemite National Park the Wawona Golf Course is a stunning place to play a round or two.
 Its nine holes are set among gorgeous tall pines, with pristine lawns and beautiful views of the park.
 It's not uncommon to see coyotes on the course which come from the surrounding forests.

 Comments